 At the present stage of development, in addition to the main role in providing fuel in a shortage of natural uranium resources, as was considered in the past, the role of fast reactors in management of ever-increasing volumes of SNF from thermal reactors is one of the first of importance.
 In this regard, it is quite logical that the topic of fast reactors occupies a central place in the International projects of INPRO and the International Forum Generation IV.

 In modern Russia, the strategic direction in nuclear energy is the continuation of the development of fast reactor technology and a closed nuclear fuel cycle (NFC).
-At present, this activity continues in two main directions: BN-type reactors using sodium coolant and a centralized location of the closed nuclear fuel cycle infrastructure, and BREST-type lead-cooled reactors and on-site placement of the closed nuclear fuel cycle infrastructure.
+At present, this activity continues in two main directions: BN-type reactors using sodium coolant and a centralized location of the closed NFC infrastructure, and BREST-type lead-cooled reactors and on-site placement of the closed NFC facilities.

 An additional area of activity in fast reactors can be considered the development of a modular SVBR reactor for small-scale power generation.
 The technology of such a fast reactors using lead-bismuth coolant was demonstrated when used in Soviet submarines.

 To date, the maturity of the technology of fast reactors with sodium coolant has been demonstrated at the industrial level, including many years of experience in operating nuclear power plants with BN-350 (1972-1999), BN-600 (since 1980) and BN-800 (since 2016) fast reactors.
-The nuclear power plant operating today at the Beloyarsk NPP is the only one in the world where energy production is carried out using BN-600 and BN-800 fast reactors.
+The nuclear power plant operating today at the Beloyarsk site is the only one in the world where energy production is carried out using BN-600 and BN-800 fast reactors.
 It can be considered that at present the technology of fast reactors BN has entered the stage of its commercialization.
 The finalization of the BN-1200 reactor design, related mainly to its economic parameters, has entered its final phase.
-In terms of its economic parameters, the BN-1200 is close to the same as for the VVVE-1200 thermal reactor.
-In accordance with the layout of electric power facilities in the country, approved by the decree of the Government of the Russian Federation in 2017, the construction of a power unit with BN-1200 reactor at the Beloyarsk site is envisaged [3].
+In terms of its economic parameters, the BN-1200 is close to the same as for the VVER-1200 thermal reactor [3].
+In accordance with the layout of electric power facilities in the country, approved by the decree of the Government of the Russian Federation in 2017, the construction of a power unit with BN-1200 reactor at the Beloyarsk site is envisaged [4].

-In the Breakthrough project, the development of BREST fast reactors with lead coolant and on-site location of a closed nuclear fuel cycle infrastructure continues.
+Another concept of fast reactor and closed NFC is under development in PRORYV Project (Breakthrough project).
+PRORYV Project suggests the development of fast reactors with inherent safety and on-site closed NFC that should meet the following requirements [5]:

+Elimination of accidents requiring population evacuation and resettling;

+Maximum possible use of energy potential of uranium resources;

+Gradual approach to radiation equivalent (compared to natural raw materials) RAW disposal;

+Technological support to nonproliferation;

+Competitiveness of nuclear power compared to other means of energy generation.

 This technology is considered promising for the future, but to date it has not been demonstrated at a power plant, so it is premature to prove its technological maturity.
-To demonstrate this technology, in the aforementioned layout of electric power facilities in the country the construction of power unit with an experimental demonstration reactor BREST-OD-300 at the Seversk NPP at the Siberian Chemical Combine (SCC) is envisaged.
-At the same site, it is planned to build a pilot demonstration energy complex with the entire infrastructure of the on-site closed nuclear fuel cycle [4].
+To demonstrate this technology, in the aforementioned layout of electric power facilities in the country, the construction of a power unit with an experimental demonstration reactor BREST-OD-300 at the Seversk NPP at the Siberian Chemical Combine (SCC) is envisaged.
+At the same site, construction activity is in progress to build power unit BREST-OD-300 together with a pilot demonstration energy complex with the entire infrastructure of the on-site closed NFC [6].

-Taking into account the achievements of Russia in the field of fast reactor technology, the State Atomic Energy Corporation “ROSATOM” began to raise questions and discussions about the possibility of exporting in the future fast reactors and closed nuclear fuel cycle enterprises [5, 6].
+Taking into account the achievements of Russia in the field of fast reactor technology, “ROSATOM” began to raise questions and discussions about the possibility of exporting in the future fast reactors and closed NFC enterprises [7, 8].

 2. BASIC INTERNATIONAL LEGAL DOCUMENTS TO ENSURE NUCLEAR NON-PROLIFERATION